wlads/reefpoints/_posts/2013-01-09-building-an-ember-app-with-rails-api-part-2.md

 end
 {% endhighlight %}

+*NOTE* If you have skipped ahead and come back to this initializer you will need to run:

+{% highlight bash %}
+rm -rf tmp/*
+{% endhighlight %}

+Otherwise your Ember templates won't compile properly.

-Let's dive in by creating out application layout template in `app/assets/javascripts/templates/application.hbs`
+Let's dive in by creating our application layout template in `app/assets/javascripts/templates/application.hbs`

 {% highlight html %}
 {% raw %}